Keyword

 This web service provides a download per object of the Administrative Units -INSPIRE dataset.
 This webservice complies with the INSPIRE specifications.

 • This service allows the visualization of historical orthophoto mosaics based on available aerial photographs covering parts of the Belgian territory.
 The data is accessible via a Web Map Service (WMS).
 Orthophotos are aerial photographs that have been geometrically corrected (orthorectified) to eliminate distortions caused by terrain relief, lens distortion, and camera tilt.
 Unlike raw aerial imagery, orthophotos have a uniform scale and accurate geometry, making them suitable for cartography, measurements, and visual analysis.
-This specific service includes historical orthophotos from 1995, 1997, 1998 and 1999, derived from aerial surveys carried out by the National Geographic Institute (NGI).
+This specific service includes historical orthophotos from 1960, 1961, 1966 and 1969, derived from aerial surveys carried out by the National Geographic Institute (NGI).
 During this period, only analogue aerial photographs are available.
 The analogue images were scanned at high resolution and orthorectified.
 The resulting orthophotos were assembled into mosaics and georeferenced in the Lambert 2008 coordinate system.
 All orthophotos are panchromatic (black and white).
-The ground resolution (GSD) varies between 25 cm and 100 cm, depending on the sensor used and the surveyed area.
+The ground resolution (GSD) varies between 10 cm and 50 cm, depending on the sensor used and the surveyed area.
 The spatial coverage of this service is limited to the zones for which aerial photographs were available during the mentioned period.

 • This service allows the visualization of historical orthophoto mosaics based on available aerial photographs covering parts of the Belgian territory.
 The data is accessible via a Web Map Service (WMS).
 Orthophotos are aerial photographs that have been geometrically corrected (orthorectified) to eliminate distortions caused by terrain relief, lens distortion, and camera tilt.
 Unlike raw aerial imagery, orthophotos have a uniform scale and accurate geometry, making them suitable for cartography, measurements, and visual analysis.
-This specific service includes historical orthophotos from 1970, 1971, 1976, 1977, 1978 and 1979, derived from aerial surveys carried out by the National Geographic Institute (NGI).
-During this period, only analogue aerial photographs are available.
-The analogue images were scanned at high resolution and orthorectified.
+This specific service includes historical orthophotos from 2010, 2011, 2012, 2013, 2014 and 2015, derived from aerial surveys carried out by the National Geographic Institute (NGI) and the Regions.
+During this period, both analogue and digital aerial photographs are available.
+The analogue images were scanned at high resolution and, like the digital ones, orthorectified.
 The resulting orthophotos were assembled into mosaics and georeferenced in the Lambert 2008 coordinate system.
-All orthophotos are panchromatic (black and white).
-The ground resolution (GSD) varies between 25 cm and 50 cm, depending on the sensor used and the surveyed area.
+All orthophotos are in colour (RGB).
+The ground resolution (GSD) varies between 10 cm and 50 cm, depending on the sensor used and the surveyed area.
 The spatial coverage of this service is limited to the zones for which aerial photographs were available during the mentioned period.

 • This web service allows viewing datasets from LandUse-Particular Zone